 Small Is The New Big

-It’s a special pleasure to welcome architect and teacher Lester Walker into our Exclusive Studio.
+It’s a special pleasure to welcome architect and teacher Lester Walker into our Signature Plans Studio.
 His Tiny Panelized Cottage (Plan 510-1) is particularly relevant for today’s economy because it’s compact (at about 250 square feet), efficient, and full of character.

 The gabled micro cottage is essentially one room for living, dining, and